AnantharamanLab/METABOLIC/README.md

 SRR3577362_sub_1.fastq,SRR3577362_sub_2.fastq
 SRR3577362_sub2_1.fastq,SRR3577362_sub2_2.fastq
 ```
-&emsp;&emsp;***Note that the two different sets of paired reads are separated by a line return (new line), and two reads in each line are separated by a "," but not " ," or " , ".***
+&emsp;&emsp;***Note that the two different sets of paired reads are separated by a line return (new line), and two reads in each line are separated by a "," but not " ," or " , " (no spaces before or after comma).***

 #### Running Test Data: